Hemeka/Discord-Alternatives/README.md

 Tip, you don't have to abandon discord if you have large communities
 Just start by inviting your friends to a better and safer longterm environment.

-✅ = Recommended
-⚠️❗ = Not Recommended
-☑️ = Other Alternatives
-⚠ = Not Recommended for casual discord users
-🟢 Open = Open source
-🔒 Closed = Proprietary
-📄 Source-available = Not OSI open source
-🏠 Self-host = You run your own server
-☁ Centralized = Company-hosted
-🌐 Federated = Decentralized network
-🔄 Hybrid = Both models
-🔐 TLS = Encrypted in transit only
-🔐 Full E2EE = True end-to-end encryption
-❌ None = No verified encryption
-❓ Unverified = Not publicly documented

 ----------------------------------------------------------------
 ## 🔎 Quick Comparison